tetra-framework/tetra/docs/component-tag.md

 ## Dynamically resolved component names

 Sometimes you want to determine the component name at runtime, e.g. when the components are part of a plugin system, or when you render components in a for loop.
-Tetra allows you to  determinie the component name at runtime.
+Tetra allows you to  determine the component name at runtime.
 Just use the `=` character before the variable name:

 ```django
 {% for component in components %}